RealA10N/usm/README.md

 - **Modern Syntax**: Clean, readable syntax that maintains the power of assembly
 - **Unlimited Registers**: No artificial limits on register count or naming

+## Use Cases

+USM transcends the role of a mere assembly language, functioning as a comprehensive framework for systems programming and compiler design:

+### Optimization and Transformation of Code

+USM's framework enables implementing any instruction set in its syntax, providing a powerful foundation for compiler development.
+When an ISA is implemented in USM, it automatically gains access to a rich set of optimizations including dead code elimination, liveness analysis, and SSA transformations.
+Developers can define custom optimization passes or create transformations between different instruction sets, such as compiling a virtual ISA to hardware-specific code like x86_64.

+### Enhanced Assembly Programming

+When writing low-level code for existing architectures like Aarch64 or x86_64 using the USM syntax, USM offers significant advantages:

+- Strong type checking prevents common assembly errors
+- Modern developer tooling including formatters and linters
+- Static analysis capabilities not available in traditional assemblers

+The power of USM lies in its flexibility - serving equally well as a robust assembly language and as a framework for creating compiler infrastructure components.

 ## Similar Projects

 - [LLVM](https://github.com/llvm/llvm-project) - A full-featured compiler